e-j-one/RDLVY/README.md

 # RDLVY
 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

+***NOTE: This environment is not under maintenance for now, as we are currently developing a new graph-based multi-robot delivery environment!***

 We modified the robotic-warehouse environment [RWARE](https://github.com/semitable/robotic-warehouse)[1] to create a gird-based robotic-delivery environment.

 Below is a rendering of 4 agents with random policy in small (9x14) RDLVY envrionment.